Leon2213/RestaurantMobileApp/README.md

 The app runs on both Android and iOS. <br>
 The app uses mySQL database and Java Spring as backend to create the API. <br>
-The app uses googles Maps API and nearby places API.
+The app uses googles Maps API and nearby places API. <br>
 The restaurant data is initially retrieved from googles restaurants API and then stored locally in a database.
 The restaurants presented to the user are only restaurants that make for a good drunken meal, depending on the users preferences.